 This course demonstrates methods and strategies for presenting the key elements necessary for understanding the Holocaust: comparative genocide, the history of anti-Semitism, pre-war Jewish life, Nazi rise to power.
-Other topics covered include common issues that arise in teaching the Holocaust, the use of primary sources, and effective lessons plans.
+Other topics covered include common issues that arise in teaching the Holocaust, the use of primary sources, and effective lesson plans.

-[Formerly titled Holocaust Education: Basics for Teaching the Holocaust in the Classroom.]
+[Formerly titled Holocaust Education: Basics for Teaching the Holocaust in the Classroom]

 This course is appropriate for all social studies and language arts teachers of grades 6-12.